jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 ### Introduction

-If humans are to truly understand our politics and our destiny, both as individuals and as a species, we must first recognize that we are not exempt from the fundamental laws of nature that govern the how rest of the living world evolves.
+If we humans are to truly understand our politics we must go on a journey.
+The first step was recognizing that we are not exempt from the fundamental laws of nature that govern the how rest of the living world.
 The physical, chemical, and geological processes that have shaped the evolution of life on Earth – from the formation of the planet itself to the cycling of elements and the flow of energy – create the very "gameboard" upon which all organisms, including humans, either play and suffer pains and deaths when we fail.

-Thus, in order to truly understand our place in life's evolution, it is essential we accept that we, too, are playing on the "gameboard" as anything other species must.
+It may seem obvious, but it's not.
 As a highly intelligent and technologically advanced species, it can be tempting for humans to view ourselves as somehow separate from or above the natural processes that shape the rest of the living world.
-However, this perspective fails to acknowledge the reality that we, like all other living organisms, are inextricably bound to the same physical, chemical, and geological constraints that have shaped the evolution of life on Earth.
+Our ability to tell, and believe, in stories makes obscuring that are playing on the "gameboard" as anything other species.
+The eternal truth our new politics is based on is never forgetting we. like all other living organisms, are inextricably bound to the same physical, chemical, and geological constraints that have shaped the evolution of life on Earth and no amount of ticking boxes on a ideological scorecard matters in comparison.

-By recognizing our place within this broader "gameboard" of natural laws, we can gain a deeper appreciation for the forces and mechanisms that have driven the evolution of life, including our own species.
-This understanding can help us to situate ourselves more accurately within the grand narrative of life's history, and to recognize the ways in which our own existence and development are shaped by the same principles that have guided the emergence and diversification of all other living things.
+After recognizing our place within this broader "gameboard" of natural laws, we can understand the forces and mechanisms that have driven the evolution of all life, biological.
+Life, the creator, uses the laws of biology to create things that can both use the laws of nature to form themselves enough to survive in the world filled with physical, chemical, and geological forces.
+How does Life decide needs to form evermore anti-fragile forms to sustain itself.
+How does life's creations are put to the test of an editor called evolution.

-By acknowledging our fundamental connection to the natural world's eternal fight to stay alive, we can strive to develop more sustainable and harmonious ways of interacting with our environment and each other as we strive to keep evolving.
-And we must keep evolving, all day everyday.
-For the gameboard only has two players on it: Life and Entropy.
+For life does have the time to be gracious.
+For the gameboard only has two players on it: Life the creator of things and Entropy the destroyer.

+- note how humanity senses the world in a state of ignorance (fog of life), but gradually ventures out and studies it all.
+Not the history of mythology to science happens in every field and is totally natural.

 ### What Life is Playing Against - Entropy

 Why does life need to keep growing?
-Why can a tree not collect sunlight for a few days or months and use.
-Why does life need to keep collecting sunlight, food, and other forms of energy to stay alive?
+Why can a tree not collect sunlight for a few days or months and use it forever.
+Why can life not invest in a trustfund and let its creatures ilve off of pastg sunlight, food, and other forms of energy?

+Seems silly.
+But think about how in the natural world, all forms of energy, and therefore food, are inherently temporary.
+The reason is the second law of thermodynamics, that says in short, "heat naturally flows from hot objects to cooler ones".
+Heat is lost, cold is the natural way of things.
+Life needs to move and thus can not be frozen.
+Life needs to continually harness energy because entropy is always taking it away.
+Any energy preservation like warm fur coats or fat stores are just buy some time.

 At the most fundamental level, life is a highly organized and complex phenomenon that exists in a state of dynamic equilibrium, maintained through the continuous input and transformation of energy.
 Organisms must constantly collect, store, and utilize energy in order to counteract the natural tendency of entropy to degrade and disorganize the intricate structures and processes that define life.